91

 Field Experiences Abroad

 During the week-long fall break, students can opt to take a half-credit intensive field experience on the coast of Panama.
-In the spring semester, we offer five travel courses with extended field components in Australia, South Florida, Mexico, Puerto Rico/St. Croix and Singapore (additional travel costs apply).
+In the spring semester, we offer travel courses with extended field components in locations such as Australia, Belize, South Florida, Mexico, Puerto Rico/St. Croix and Singapore (additional travel costs apply).

 View Travel Courses